nextflow-io/nextflow/docs/config.md

 The notification message is sent my using the STMP server defined in the configuration {ref}`mail scope<config-mail>`.

-If no mail configuration is provided, it tries to send the notification message by using the external mail command eventually provided by the underlying system (eg. `sendmail` or `mail`).
+If no mail configuration is provided, it tries to send the notification message by using the external mail command eventually provided by the underlying system (e.g. `sendmail` or `mail`).

 (config-params)=